Jury selection begins in SAC Capital's Steinberg criminal trial

 Steinberg, wearing a gray suit, stood when introduced to the room by the judge and smiled to potential jurors.
 He otherwise remained seated silently.

-Several potential jurors questioned by Sullivan on Tuesday said they had close ties to the securities industry.
+Several potential jurors questioned by U.S. District Judge Richard Sullivan on Tuesday said they had close ties to the securities industry.
 One man, meanwhile, said he had been a member of the Occupy Wall Street protest movement.

 "Perhaps," the man said.